OKDaG/mailcow-swarmerized/README.md

 # mailcow: dockerized - 🐮 + 🐋 = 💕

+## Docker Swarm

+This fork adds the possibility to deploy mailcow dockerized to Docker Swarm.
+Work in progress.

 ## Want to support mailcow?

 Please [consider a support contract with Servercow](https://www.servercow.de/mailcow?lang=en#support) to support further development. _We_ support _you_ while _you_ support _us_. :)